fz172/fanfly/_posts/2024-05-10-heat-shrink.md

 ![ref](/assets/img/20240510/loose_cabel.jpg)

 I measured the diameter of my wires, and came up with a game plan.
 I think I will get some 1/16 and 3/32 clear heat shrink to wrap around my labels.
 Hopefully the 2 different size heat shrink will fit 18awg and 22awg wires fine.
-Then the heat shrink will keep the lables in place.
+Then the heat shrink will keep the labels in place.

 I also test fitted putting a wire protector around the cable, and use a 1/4 heat shrink to hold the protector.
 That worked out perfectly.